lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-02-01-On-the-infinite.md

 Ninety-nine years ago, [David Hilbert](https://en.wikipedia.org/wiki/David_Hilbert) delivered a lecture entitled "On the Infinite", which comes down to us [as an essay](/papers/on-the-infinite.pdf).
-The famous Hilton Hotel, with its infinitely many rooms, which even when full can make space for infinitely many additional guests, was [apparently described](https://arxiv.org/abs/1403.0059) in this lecture, although Hilbert left it out of his essay.
+The famous Hilbert Hotel, with its infinitely many rooms, which even when full can make space for infinitely many additional guests, was [apparently described](https://arxiv.org/abs/1403.0059) in this lecture, although Hilbert left it out of his essay.